 Growing a human that you will be responsible for the rest of your life is a daunting experience.
-There’s a lot to prepare for, a lot of decisions to make, and a lot of uncertainties.
+There’s a lot to prepare for, many decisions to make, and a lot of uncertainties.
 Feeling anxious or fearful about all of these things is normal.
 But if your anxiety or fear begins to make it hard for you to function in your daily life, call your doctor right away and seek support.

 Getting pregnant when you weren’t planning to is an earth-moving event.
 Suddenly you are thrust into a world of hormones, growing body parts, and preparation for a tiny little being you weren’t planning to have.
 Maybe not yet.
 Maybe not ever.
 Give yourself grace if this is your situation.
-Seek a counselor or a trusted friend with whom to share your deepest concerns.
-And let yourself grieve the life you were expecting while you do your best to prepare for your surprise of a lifetime.
+Seek a counselor or a trusted friend to share your deepest concerns.
+And let yourself grieve the life you were expecting while you do your best to prepare for the surprise of a lifetime.

 Missing All the Off-Limits Stuff